 Student Disability Services

-Student Disability Services (SDS), located in the Center for Student Well Being, provides services to students with disabilities to ensure that all activities and programs on campus are accessible to them.
-Through partnerships with students, faculty, and staff, SDS promotes self-awareness, self-determination, and self-advocacy to encourage independence and enhance opportunities for student success.
+The Student Disability Services (SDS), located in the Center for Student Well-Being, provides services to students with disabilities to ensure that all activities and programs on campus are accessible to them.
+Through partnerships with students, faculty, and staff, the SDS promotes self-awareness, self-determination, and self-advocacy to encourage independence and enhance opportunities for student success.
 SDS supports students with different types of disabilities including sensory impairments, motor impairments, learning disabilities, cognitive disorders, psychological disorders, and chronic health issues.

 The SDS endeavors to create a campus environment where all students are viewed on the basis of ability rather than disability.

 AUC implements a disability policy governing academic accommodations for students with disabilities.
 The objective of this policy is to provide and guarantee reasonable accommodations that will enable qualifying students with disabilities to perform with other students.